WRTeam-in/elms-doc/web-page/index.md

 ## About This Documentation

-This documentation provides comprehensive instructions for setting up and configuring the e-School web pages.
+This documentation provides comprehensive instructions for setting up and configuring the eLMS web pages.
 You'll find detailed guides for:

 - Managing content settings
 - Configuring educational programs